kiboschool/wdf-week-3-exercises/voices-of-open-source/README.md

 ## You're finished!

 Once again, check that your site looks like the target images.
 Once your styling is complete, you are finished!
+You can test your work by running the tests with `pnpm run test`.

-Don't forget to click Submit.
+Don't forget to submit your work.

 ## Content Note

 This article is from the OpenSource.org blog.
 You can view the original here: [Helping open source projects thrive](https://blog.opensource.org/helping-open-source-projects-thrive-by-putting-essential-licensing-data-at-teams-fingertips/)